Kitt-AI/snowboy/README.md

     rec t.wav

 If you need extra setup on your audio (especially on a Raspberry Pi), please see the [full documentation](http://docs.kitt.ai/snowboy).

+## Compile a Node addon
+Compiling a node addon for Linux and the Raspberry Pi requires the installation of the following dependencies:

+    sudo apt-get install libmagic-dev libatlas-base-dev

+Then to compile the addon run the following from the root of the snowboy repository:

+    node-pre-gyp clean configure build

 ## Compile a Python Wrapper